-The study has been carried out in the Peddapalli district of Telangana state.
-The purpose of choosing this region is that it is more familiar to the researcher and further interest is shown to know the activity participation of women in the study area.
+The purpose of choosing this region is that it is more familiar to the researcher and further interest is shown to know the knowledge levels and decision-making patterns in agriculture by women in the study area.
 The study was conducted in the Ramagundam Mandal and Ramagiri Mandal of Peddapalli district, Telangana.
 Considering the objectives, two Mandals were purposively selected to calculate the participation levels of women in the peddapalli district.
 The maximum and minimum populated Mandals are Ramagundam and Ramagiri respectively.
 The selection of villages is done by the random selection method.
 Therefore, the data and status of women are taken according to the individual respondent information.
 After selecting the villages, a list of all the families in respect of the presence of agriculture and dairy activities was taken from the Agriculture Block office present in the Mandal office.
 From this list, 120 respondents are chosen randomly from both the Mandals with four villages each.
 The two variables are analyzed as per the following method.